 While this cost varies for different companies, the amount is still almost always more than or equal to the average salary of the employee.

 No organization wishes to have unproductive employees.
 To upskill your existing employees, you need quality training material, which also costs money.
-Thus, to help you develop content in a cost-effective manner, we have explained some amazing tips below.
+Thus, to help you cost-effectively develop content, we have explained some amazing tips below.
 Dive in and understand the methods which can help you upskill your workforce.

 DIY – Curate rather than create

 You don’t always have to go and seek help from the traditional methods of content creation which are both, time-consuming & costly.
-While this is something we recommend for training specific to the organisation, you can optimise this investment for more generic topics.
+While this is something we recommend for training specific to the organization, you can optimize this investment for more generic topics.

-Today the problem for training material on general topics is not that there is not enough content.
-In-fact there is too much of it.
+Today the problem with training material on general topics is not that there is not enough content.
+In fact there is too much of it.
 The internet is a vast ocean with multiple free content resources.
 Utilize it, gather content bits, make a repository of important content, and share it with your employees.
-Youtube, TedTalks, Wikipedia, Slideshare are just some of the open sources that have great content.
+Youtube, TedTalks, Wikipedia, and Slideshare are just some of the open sources that have great content.

 Curate content from open sources to create a relevant content repository for employees.
 It’s that simple.
-If you do not have an LMS yet, you could start with compiling these resources in a Document & sharing it or put up the content links on your Intranet.
-In the long run, getting an LMS that helps you curate, deliver and track usage is the way to go.
+If you do not have an LMS yet, you could start by compiling these resources in a Document & sharing it or putting up the content links on your Intranet.
+In the long run, getting an LMS that helps you, curate, deliver and track usage is the way to go.